Question: How do I recover a forgotten password?

 Still need help?

-If you are off-campus (especially if you are abroad), send email to either the Faculty Staff Support Center at (firstname.lastname@example.org) or to Student Computer Services (email@example.com) telling them that you are having authentication problems.
+If you are off-campus (especially if you are abroad), send email to the ITS Support Center at ([email protected]) telling them that you are having authentication problems.
 Please tell them (a) what service or machine you tried to authenticate to, eg the Web page URL; (b) what error message you got, if any; (c) where you are physically; (d) where you are on the Internet (domain name and/or IP number), if you know.
 This information will help us troubleshoot your particular problem.

 • Do not send passwords via email.
 Do not ask ITS staff to send you a password via email.
 If you do email anyone in ITS your password, your password will be invalidated — insuring that you are locked out.
 ITS will not use email to transmit passwords because email is not secure.